mathjax/MathJax/README.md

 ## Installation and Usage

-The MathJax installation and usage documentation is available in a separate GitHub repository at <https://github.com/mathjax/mathjax-docs>.
+The MATHJAX installation and usage documentation is available in a separate GitHub repository at <https://github.com/mathjax/mathjax-docs>.
 The HTML versions can now be viewed at <http://docs.mathjax.org/>, where it is possible for you to submit corrections and modifications